storeforminecraft/sfom-docs/en/terms/PrivacyPolicy.md

 1. 'Store for Minecraft' collects personal information from an information subject, and the personal information is processed and retained within the period of personal information possession and use that is agreed to or in accordance with the Act.

 2. Specific period of processing and retaining personal information follows the following.
-   * Customer management : Until service contract or cancellation of membership
+   * Customer management : Until one month after the termination of the service use contract or membership.
+Provided, That in the case of sanctioned members, the e-mail address and unique identifier of the device shall be until the end of the sanction period.